slyt3/suminas-dev/README.md

-- 👋 Hi, I’m @suminas-dev
+- 👋 Hi, I’m @suminas-dev.
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java.
-- 🌱 I’m currently learning software engineering, at university of applied science
+- 🌱 I’m currently learning software engineering, at university of applied science.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me [mantas.sumin@gmail.com]

 <!---